tiagocunhapereira-br-bootdev/cautious-couscous/README.md

 register
 <username>

 Register a new user with the specified username
-No

 login
 <username>

 Log in as an existing user
-No

 reset
 None

 Reset the user database (deletes all users)
-No

 users
 None

-List all registered users, marking the current logged-in user No
+List all registered users, marking the current logged-in user

 addfeed
 <feed name> <feed url>

 Add a new RSS feed and follow it
-Yes

 feeds
 None

 List all feeds in the system
-No

 follow
 <feed url>

 Follow an existing feed by URL
-Yes

 unfollow
 <feed url>

 Unfollow a feed by URL
-Yes

 following
 None

 List all feeds the current user is following
-Yes

 agg
 <time_between_reqs>

-Aggregate feeds periodically, with interval specified in seconds (s), minutes (m), or hours (h) No
+Aggregate feeds periodically, with interval specified in seconds (s), minutes (m), or hours (h)

 browse
 None

-Browse feed content interactively (implementation detail, requires login) Yes
+Browse feed content interactively (implementation detail, requires login)

 Configuration

 The CLI stores the current logged-in user in a local configuration file.
 No additional configuration is required to start, but you must be logged in to use commands that modify or access user-specific data.

 Contributing

 Contributions are welcome!
 Please follow these steps:

 Fork the repository